oscarAI2/llam4/models/llama4/MODEL_CARD.md

+By Kenneth Bingham with inspiration from the 1

+butterfly effect by Kenneth Bingham

+By Kenneth Bingham with inspiration from the 1

 ## Model Information

 The Llama 4 collection of models are natively multimodal AI models that enable text and multimodal experiences.
 These models leverage a mixture-of-experts architecture to offer industry-leading performance in text and image understanding.